Ajeet-jha/redis_with_node/README.md

 # redis_with_node/ express
-# Basic option with redis
+# Basic operation with redis